kingdaxing/kingdaxing.github.io/_pages/cv.md

 Self Evaluation
 ======
-* Strong academic background in sediment transport in coastal and fluvial processes, including sediment dynamics in wave-current and analytical solutions of cross- and long-shore modelling.
+* Strong academic background in sediment transport in coastal and fluvial processes, including sediment dynamics in wave-current and analytical solutions of long-shore modelling.
 * Proficiency with numerical methods, lab experiments, field works, data processing about sediment particles and aquatic plants, as well as statistical analysis.
 * Passionate about nature-based solutions and vegetation dynamics for coastal protection, including the design and application of living shorelines and eco-hydrology modeling.
 * Extensive experience in proposing methodologies and academic writing.